chris-horner/Reverse-Rainbow/README.md

 # Connections Planner

-An Android application that allows you to plan today's New York Times Connections answers.
+An application that allows you to plan today's New York Times Connections answers.

 > [!IMPORTANT]
 > This application is not associated with the New York Times.
 It also does not allow you to play